Charcoal Springs Philosophy Retreat

 Slow down.
 Look around.
 Think together.

-- Because philosophical inquiry can deepen our relationship with nature, other people, and ourselves, our aim is to recover slower practices of asking questions, reflecting together, while engaging with art and nature.
+• Because philosophical inquiry can deepen our relationship with nature, other people, and ourselves, our aim is to recover slower practices of asking questions, reflecting together, while engaging with our environment.

 We believe that the place philosophy is practiced in affects the kind of philosophical inquiry and engagement that results.
 Removing philosophical practice from typical academic settings - like seminar rooms or lecture halls - and placing it into outdoor, technology-free environments allows us to imagine different modes of theorizing and discussing.
 While we do not enforce strict E-fast protocols, we encourage you to leave your phone off and put it away for the duration of your stay!

-Holding philosophical events in natural settings makes participants less likely to lean into adversarial modes of critique.
-The shared vulnerability of being together in the rain, wind, or dust might create an environment more conducive to supportive, constructive dialogues.
+The yurt might serve as an indoor gathering and discussion space depending on the weather, but we found that holding philosophical events in natural settings makes participants less likely to lean into adversarial modes of critique.
 Communal tasks like setting up tents and cooking meals together diminish traditional hierarchies between roles, and fosters a stronger sense of camaraderie and egalitarianism.
-The landscape itself becomes an interlocutor, encouraging awareness of environmental themes and a more embodied, situated approach to philosophical reflection.
+The landscape itself becomes an interlocutor, encouraging awareness of our surroundings and a more embodied, situated approach to philosophical reflection.

 Saturday